 England and Northern Ireland

 The starting threshold for Land and Buildings Transaction Tax (LBTT) for residential property transactions has been raised from £145,000 to £250,000.

 This applies to all relevant transactions where the effective date is between 15 July 2020 and 31 March 2021 (inclusive of these dates).

-So, during this time if you buy your first, or only, property in Scotland for £250,000 or less, you will not have to pay LBTT.
+So, during this time, if you buy your first or only main home in Scotland for £250,000 or less, you will not have to pay LBTT.
 If you buy a property for more than £250,000, or an additional property, you will pay significantly less in LBTT.